cbohara/JS_functional_programming/README.md

 Here's a video of how the application is supposed to work: https://vimeo.com/154125213

 Follow the directions in your introToFunctional.js file.
-If you finish early, start the readings we sent out in the email earlier today.

 * [ ] Subtract Book Price
 * [ ] Add Book To Cart